preignition/program-user-guide/accessible-data/survey/training-course/session-1-creating-a-new-survey.md

 ## Next Steps

 {% hint style="success" %}
-You have completed the first Training Session!
-You can click on the arrow below to start the second Training Session.
-This shows you how to add accessibility options to your Form.
+You have completed the first 'Training Session'!
+You can now move on to the second 'Training Session'.
+This shows you how to add accessibility options to your 'Survey'.
 {% endhint %}